pschatzmann/arduino-snapclient/README.md

-# Snapcast client for Arduino ESP32
+# Snapcast Client for Arduino

-### Snapcast Audio Streaming Client for ESP32
+### Snapcast Audio Streaming Client for Arduino

 [Snapcast](https://github.com/badaix/snapcast) is a multiroom client-server audio player, where all clients are time synchronized with the server to play perfectly synced audio